ruby-hyperloop/ruby-hyperloop.io/source/help.html.md

 > Need help?
 Reach out to us on one of these channels:

+> <i class="flaticon-signs"></i>In order to help you in better conditions, we encourage you to push and run your apps you  want to debug in a [Cloud9](https://c9.io/) workspace.
+So we can use the collaboration feature and help you faster without any platform environment problems.

+> You can follow this tutorial to learn how to do that in few minutes: [{ Hyperloop and cloud9 setup }](/tutorials/hyperlooprails/cloud9)

 > ## Gitter

 > There is almost always someone available to ask a quick question or discuss a concept on [gitter.im](https://gitter.im/ruby-hyperloop/chat)